Bernhard Schmidt: The Schmidt camera

 Schmidt realized that he could eliminate the spherical aberration by placing a thin, very weakly curved aspheric lens (now called the "Schmidt corrector plate") at the same center of curvature as the apertured diaphragm.
 This aspheric lens has a complex curve that is convex near its middle and concave near its periphery that creates the opposite spherical aberration of the spherical mirror it is paired with, canceling out the mirror's spherical aberration.
 In this way, very neatly and simply he could construct a large camera of f/1.75 or even faster, that would give sharp images across a field more than 15 degrees in diameter, making it possible to image large swathes of sky with short exposures (on the order of a few minutes versus an hour or more with a conventional reflector).
 His first camera had an aperture of about 360 mm or 14.5" in diameter, and a focal ratio of f/1.75.
 It is now housed in a museum at the Hamburg Observatory.
 Schmidt's combining of diverse optical elements (a special mirror, a diaphragm at a particular location, and a "correction plate") into a simple catadioptric system, based on reasoning from first principles, was epoch making.
 In particular, the "correction plate" was like nothing ever seen before in telescope design.
 After Schmidt a flood of new catadioptric designs appeared in the subsequent decades.

+Today the Schmidt–Cassegrain telescopes contain the Schmidt's correction plate, and these are today the most popular computerized amateur telescopes.